-Moments of peace and
+Moments of peace and connection through reading

 Each week, Ginger and Christoph arrive at Beacon Hill at Eastgate and are warmly welcomed by a group of residents eager to read together.
 Ginger, a former teacher and librarian, greets all the residents and settles in.